GRAND Opening : 11/01 (Fri)

 About OPPAYA789

-Fresh Beer & Soju!
-Spanish Food & K-FOOD !!
+Fresh Beer & Soju with K-FOOD !!

 Discover Oppaya789: Your New Favorite Hangout Spot!